PLF Lawyer

 In recent years, FDI inflows into Southeast Asia, including Vietnam, have tended to increase sharply.
 The driving force of domestic investment by incentive policies including tax incentives helps Vietnam attract more foreign investors.
 However, it is not easy for foreign investors to access tax incentives.
-In this article, we will briefly summarize the highlights of the tax incentives of the State of Vietnam.

 1. Incentives for Corporate Income Tax (“CIT”)